Will you be happy if you acquire a poor or average property or a property that will underperform the market?

-Unless you are happy buying a poor or average property, you need to have better information than other buyers & access to better properties.
+If not, then you need to have better information than other buyers & access to better properties.

-There are several reasons why you might be planning to acquire a property in London.
+Now, there are several reasons why you might be planning to acquire a property in London.
 After all it is a fantastic city which is not only a global financial centre but also a cultural, culinary and educational one too.

 The vast array of museums, theatres, galleries, shops, restaurants, bars and fascinating historical sites mean that there is something for everyone.
 Couple that with the financial, creative and technological hubs that London has and you have a thriving city which attracts successful and ambitious people from all over the world.